Back to blog

 AI should enter the roadmap where it can improve a known workflow, not where it sounds impressive in a slide deck.
 Good early use cases include customer support triage, document processing, sales assistance, forecasting, internal knowledge retrieval, quality checks, and workflow recommendations.

 Before investing deeply, check whether the data is accessible, accurate, permissioned, and connected to the workflow.
 If the data layer is messy, the first AI project may need to be data cleanup and retrieval architecture rather than a customer-facing feature.
-When the foundation is ready, AI development services can turn the use case into a controlled pilot with clear evaluation criteria.
+The AI Agent Readiness Assessment is useful when leaders want to know whether the workflow is mature enough for agentic automation.

 Transformation is operational change, so governance matters.
 Assign owners for each workflow, define escalation paths, measure adoption, monitor security, document decisions, and keep a visible backlog of improvements.
 Without governance, teams drift back to old habits or create new workarounds around the new system.